dj-pearson/Roblox-Tycoon/UI_Module_Design.md

 *   **User Journey:** Accessed from the Main Menu or in-game overlay.
 Provides users with control over their game experience.

 ### 2. Buttons

+#### 1.3 Rebirth Menu
+*   **Style:** `UIStyle.applyStyle()`

+    *   **Layout:**
+        *   **Rebirth Count:** Display the player's current rebirth count.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display the information using a simple numerical text.
+        *   **Rebirth Cost:** Show the cost for the next rebirth.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display the information using a numerical text with a dollar icon.
+        *   **Rebirth Multiplier:** Display the current revenue multiplier.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display the information using a numerical text with a multiplier icon.
+        *   **Rebirth Progress:** Show the progress towards the next rebirth.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display the information using a progress bar with numerical completion.
+        *   **Unlocked Features:** Show the unlocked features.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display each feature with the name, description, and icon.
+        *   **Active Perks:** Show the active perks.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display each perk with the name, description, and icon.
+        *   **Achievements:** Show the achieved achievements and the requirements of the unachieved ones.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display each achievement with the name, description, icon, and if it is achieved or not.
+If it is not achieved, show the requirements.
+        *   **Total Rebirths:** Show the total number of rebirths the player has performed.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display the information using a numerical text.
+        *   **Fastest Rebirth Time:** Show the fastest time the player has performed a rebirth.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display the information using a numerical text.
+        *   **Current Rebirth Time:** Show the time the player has been in the current rebirth.
+Connects to `RebirthSystem.getRebirthInfo()`.
+Display the information using a numerical text.
+        *   **Rebirth Button:** A button to perform the rebirth.
+Connects to `RebirthSystem.performRebirth()`.
+If the player can not perform the rebirth, the button will be disabled and the reason will be shown in a tooltip.
+         * **Features toggle:** A toggle to change between showing the features by the level they are unlocked and the order they were unlocked.
+    *   **Design Direction:** Clean, well-organized design that clearly separates the different categories of information.
+    *   **User Journey:** Accessed from the Main Menu.
+Provides the player all information about the Rebirth System.

+### 2. Buttons
+#### 2.5 Rebirth Button
+    *   **Functionality:** Initiates the rebirth process.
+Checks if the player has enough cash to rebirth.
+If yes, triggers `RebirthSystem.performRebirth()`.
+If not, displays a tooltip with the reason why the player cannot rebirth.
+    *   **Backend Connection:** `RebirthSystem.performRebirth()`.
+    *   **Suggested Placement:** Rebirth Menu.
+    *   **Design:** Prominent, with a clear indication of the required cost.
+Should be disabled if the player cannot rebirth, displaying a tooltip with the reason why.

 #### 2.1 Alliance Buttons